-- 3%, for a taxable income raging between one million and five hundred thousand euros to seven million and five hundred thousand euros; - 5%, for a taxable income raging between seven million and five hundred thousand euros to thirty-five million euros: - 9%, for taxable income over thirty-five million euros.
+- 3%, for a taxable income raging between €1.5 million to €7.5 million; - 5%, for a taxable income raging between €7.5 million to €35 million. - 9%, for taxable income over 35 million.

 26. Are there any particular incentive regimes that make your jurisdiction attractive to businesses from a tax perspective (e.g. tax holidays, incentive regimes, employee schemes, or other?)